nop-app/docs/docs/integrations/vue.md

 You can see a working demo repository [on GitHub](https://github.com/nop-app/demo-vue-router).
 :::

 Include and use VueNop inside your main file.
-In order to let it work, you must provide the router instance too:
+In order to let it work, you must provide the router instance too.

 ```js
 import Vue from 'vue'